kpander/drupal-form-tweaks/README.txt

 Form Tweaks module
 --------------------
-Intent is to simplify forms by hiding certain form fields.
+The intent of this module is to provide a way to simplify forms by hiding certain form fields.
 There is no UI for this module.
 Form tweaks are configured through a variable setting.

+The application of the form element hiding can be controlled by form and user roles.
+This can apply to all forms and/or user roles, individual ones.
+When rules apply to all forms or user roles, exceptions can also be defined.

 The individual configurations are set by providing the form id to affect as well as the user roles to affect.

+A set of predefined items are available for hiding common form elements.
+For form elements not in predefined list, arbitrary form fields can be specified directly within the configuration (see 'Defining Your Own Elements' below).

 How to Use: